potassco/fastlane/docs/getting_started/guide.md

 #show plays/3.
 ```

-Additionally, for declarative relaxation an example configuration can be found in
+Additionally, for declarative destruction an example configuration can be found in
 [`./examples/golf_config.lp`][golf_config].
 The first two lines define the project operator `plays_3` with the signature `(plays,3)`
 and project all `plays/3` atoms using said operator.